SeanHwangG/test/software/file.md

 * cp: copy file
   * -f: if destination file cannot be opened, remove and try
   * -T: if target already existed as a directory, then cp will fail
-  * -r [directory]: copy all of the files including files inside of subfolders
+  * -r [directory]: copy all of the files including files inside of subfolders (explicit is more recommended)

 * mv
   * -t `dest` `srcs...`: multiple files